-Aside from my private practice, I have an honorary counselling placement at Putneymead Group Medical Practice in Putney which offers short-term counselling to NHS patients.
-My past placements include Metanoia Counselling and Psychotherapy Service, Kingston Women’s Centre and Kingston Hospital’s Staff Wellbeing Support.
+Aside from my private practice, I work as an honorary counsellor at the Putneymead Group Medical Practice in Putney which offers short-term counselling to NHS patients.

-I have regular supervision to support my clinical development and ensure professional and ethical practice.
+I have regular supervision to support my clinical practice and ensure professional and ethical practice.

 I am also a traditional acupuncturist working in a busy pain clinic at Kingston Hospital.
 I studied acupuncture at the College of Integrated Chinese Medicine in Reading and graduated in 2006.

-I spent my first seven years in private practice while also working for the British Acupuncture Council as Safe Practice Officer, advising clinicians in all matters of safe acupuncture practice.
+I spent my first seven years in private practice while also working for the British Acupuncture Council (BAcC) as Safe Practice Officer, advising clinicians in all matters of safe acupuncture practice.

 Since 2014, I have been working solely for the NHS in chronic pain management.

 Journey to psychotherapy

 My interest in talking therapies began not long after I set up in practice as an acupuncturist.
 I found that once patients started to relax, they began opening up about their lives and the things that caused them pain and anxiety.

 ©2021 Ulrike Wirth